Vansh-Baghel/Java-things/Java_notes.md

 ## Recursive tree
 * When the flow goes back to the function where it was called after completion then its cslled recursive tree.

+## Tail recursion
+* When we have last function call then its called tail recursion.
+* When we do additional steps like adding or return , then its not tail recursion.